-This is a firm commitment initial public offering of our Class A Units, each consisting of 2,142,857 shares of our common stock, par value \$0.0001 per share together with warrants to purchase an equal number shares of our common stock (and the shares issuable from time to time upon exercise of the warrants) pursuant to this prospectus based on an assumed offer price of \$7.00 (the midpoint of an assumed range of \$6.00 - \$8.00 per share) for each unit of a share and a warrant ("Class A Unit") and an assumed \$15,000,000 initial public offering (these assumptions are used throughout this preliminary prospectus).
-Each warrant will have an exercise price of \$8.75 (assumed) per share, will be exercisable upon issuance and will expire five years from issuance.
+This is a firm commitment initial public offering of 2,550,000 of our Class A Units, each consisting of one share of our common stock, par value \$0.0001 per share, and one warrant to purchase one share our common stock (and the shares issuable from time to time upon exercise of the warrants) pursuant to this prospectus based on an assumed offer price of \$5.00 (the midpoint of an assumed range of \$4.50 - \$5.50 per share) for each unit of a share and a warrant ("Class A Unit") and an assumed \$12,750,000 initial public offering (these assumptions are used throughout this preliminary prospectus).
+Each warrant will have an exercise price of \$6.25 (assumed) per share, will be exercisable upon issuance and will expire five years from issuance.
 Prior to this offering, there has been no public market for our Class A Units, common stock or warrants.
-We expect the initial public offering price will be between \$6.00 and \$8.00 per share.
+We expect the initial public offering price will be between \$4.50 - \$5.50 per share.